Local Government 101

 The California Brown Act covers members of virtually every type of local government body, elected or appointed, decision-making or advisory.
 As such, it not only covers the City Council, but also every Town Committee and the Planning Commission.
-The express purpose of the Brown Act is to assure that local government conducts the public's business openly and publicly.
+The express purpose of the Brown Act is to ensure that local government conducts the public's business openly and publicly.
 The Brown Act applies to meetings among a majority of the members of multi-member bodies (a quorum).
 Meetings are defined broadly and are not just limited to in person meetings.
 Collective decision-making or discussion that occurs in serial, electronically or in person are all covered by the Brown Act.
 It does not, however, apply to independent conduct of individual decision-makers and does not apply to ceremonial, educational, and other gatherings so long as a majority of the members of a body do not discuss issues related to their local agency's business.
 Transparency is a foundational value for ethical government practices.
 The Brown Act is a floor not a ceiling, for conduct.

 Violations of the Brown Act can lead to invalidation of an agency's action, payment of a challenger's attorney's fees, public embarrassment, even criminal prosecution.
-The Brown Act cals for openness in local government, yet should also allow government to function responsibly and productively.
+The Brown Act calls for openness in local government, yet should also allow government to function responsibly and productively.
 The ability of an elected official to confer with constituents or colleagues must be balanced against the important public policy prohibiting decision-making outside of public meetings.

 The City Council as well as all Town Committees and the Planning Commission must abide by the Brown Act.
 A quorum of such bodies cannot make a decision, deliberate about a policy, or discuss Town business outside of a publicly noticed meeting of the legislative body.
 This effectively means that Councilmembers (and Commission or Committee members) cannot engage in private electronic communications about Town business where a quorum of the body is engaged (even in serial).
 Members cannot meet as a Subcommittee (2 members) and then discuss the same issues with a 3rd member.
 Members cannot meet informally one by one with members of the public and then use that member of the public to carry information amongst the three.